pstroe/chartering-new-realms-2024/chapter1.md

 Written in the end

 ## Introduction
 Scholars spend many hours on preprocessing raw data into structured collections that suit their needs {cite:p}`chen_2023`.
 This process is time and resource intensive, especially when dealing with natural language.
 Considering the current trend in the digital humanities away from big data towards massive data, the questions of making data Findable, Accessible, Interoperable, and Reusable {cite:p}`wilkinson_2016` have become a focus area of constructing data collections {cite:p}`ide_2003, könig_2021`.
-To ensure this

-#TEI as good.
+#TEI as good

 In this chapter, we propose an approach to the construction of structured data collections with the assistance of Large Language Models, LLMs, to reduce the amount of human labour invested in preprocessing.
 This approach serves especially well in cases where there is much raw data but which has not been structured into data collections, as is the case for the variations of South African English {cite:p}`barnard_2014, jeffery_2003, pienaar_2011`.
 One such source of raw data constitutes the South African parliamentary proceedings.
 The South African Parliament supplies transcripts of its parliamentary proceedings online, and whilst attempts have been made to format this data into the ParliMINT scheme, an interoperable XML scheme for transcripts of parliamentary proceedings, the attempt has been labour intensive and done only on a small scale {cite:p}`ogrodniczuk_2024`.
 This chapter thus shall attempt to format the parliamentary proceedings into an interoperable XML scheme with the aid of different LLMs without the use of industrial strength hardware.